jubaerDev/korean-vocabulary-manager/README.md

 A web application built with Python and Streamlit.

-## Features
+## Version 1.1

+- Dashboard
-- Korean Word Extraction
+- Word Extractor
-- Frequency Count
 - Excel Export
-- CSV Export
-- TXT Export

 Project by Jubaer islam